 When you shift from problem-thinking to puzzle-thinking, your mindset becomes driven by curiosity rather than morality, which is far more helpful in an emotionally-intense situation, both for you and the person across from you.

-Reverse Empathy: Rather than putting yourself in someone else’s shoes, try to remember a time when you wore the same shoe.
+Instead of putting yourself in someone else’s shoes, reverse empathy means trying to remember a time when you wore the same shoes.

 In other words, try to recall a time when you struggled in a similar way and with a similar set of difficult emotions and mood.

 For example, if they’re really frustrated and angry, think back on a time when you were so frustrated you couldn’t seem to think straight…

 - What happened to get you that angry?

 - What kinds of thoughts and emotions were racing around your mind?

 - What did the people around you do?

 - And maybe most importantly, What do you remember wanting, needing, or wishing for when you felt that way?